 Medicare has come up with a new revelation this time.
 It is taking steps to remove Social Security numbers from Medicare cards.
 A health care providers also are any provider from whom the employee’s group health plan will accept medical certification to substantiate a claim for benefits.

-The initiative from Medicare, the Centers for Medicare & Medicaid Services will help prevent the fraud, fight identity theft and protect essential program funding and the private healthcare and financial information of the Medicare beneficiaries.
+The initiative from Medicare, the Centers for Medicare & Medicaid Services will help prevent fraud, fight identity theft, and protect essential program funding and the private healthcare and financial information of the Medicare beneficiaries.

 CMS will be issuing the new Medicare cards – MBI cards which will have a unique, randomly-assigned number called a Medicare Beneficiary Identifier to replace the existing Social Security-based Health Insurance Claim Number both on the cards and in various CMS systems.

 MBC the professional medical billing and coding company suggests practices take care of certain things with the new transition, explaining here.